 Alexander Hamilton and Aaron Burr

 It happened on July 11, 1804, on a Weehawken, New Jersey cliff that overlooks the Hudson River.
 Two of the country’s founding fathers met in a duel that would become a crucial part of American folklore.
-When it was over, Vice President Aaron Burr had killed revolutionary war hero and former Treasury Secretary Alexander Hamilton in a famous duel.
+When it was over, Vice President Aaron Burr killed Alexander Hamilton.
+Hamilton was a revolutionary war hero.
+As well as a former Treasury Secretary.
+One of the most famous duels in American history.

 Historians can neither agree on the events of that infamous day, nor on why it had to happen at all.
-Suffice it to say that Hamilton and Burr were bitter political rivals, Hamilton had worked to remove Burr’s political power even though Burr was the vice president of the United States.
-But, the final straw for Burr was a letter, published in a newspaper, in which Hamilton demeaned Burr’s character.
+Suffice it to say that Hamilton and Burr were bitter political rivals.
+Hamilton had worked to remove Burr’s political power even though Burr was the vice president of the United States.
+Published in a newspaper was a letter, in which Hamilton demeaned Burr’s character – the final straw for Burr.
 When Burr asked for an apology, Hamilton refused.
 Burr then demanded a duel, and, as they say, the rest is history, and lore.

 Andrew Jackson and Charles Dickinson

 There is no shortage of polarizing political figures in the United States today.
 In that regard, nothing has changed since Andrew Jackson was president nearly 200 years ago.
-Considered to be a military hero in the War of 1812, Jackson became a staunch supporter of states’ rights and slavery’s extension into new western territories.
+Jackson was considered to be a military hero in the War of 1812.
+He became a staunch supporter of states’ rights and slavery’s extension into new western territories.
 His role in the forced relocation of Cherokee tribes, which resulted in the deaths of thousands, has damaged his legacy irreparably.

-But long before he became the country’s seventh president in 1829, he was in a duel.
-On May 6, 1806, to be exact—Jackson participated in a duel at Harrison’s Mills, located on the Red River in Logan, Kentucky.
-His opponent was Charles Dickinson, a rival horse breeder and plantation owner.
+Long before he became the country’s seventh president in 1829, he was in a duel.
+On May 6, 1806, Jackson participated in a duel at Harrison’s Mills.
+Located on the Red River in Logan, Kentucky.
+His opponent was Charles Dickinson, a rival horse breeder, and plantation owner.

-While both men already hated one another, when Dickinson accused Jackson of reneging on a horse bet, being a coward and called Jackson’s wife a bigamist (Rachel Jackson had married Andrew without knowing her first husband had not finalized the divorce), Jackson challenged Dickinson to a duel.
+Both men already hated one another.
+Dickinson accused Jackson of reneging on a horse bet, being a coward, and called Jackson’s wife a bigamist.
+Rachel Jackson had married Andrew without knowing her first husband had not finalized the divorce.
+After this, Jackson challenged Dickinson to a duel.

 As is usually the case, details of the duel are inconsistent.
-Most historians agree, however, that Jackson provided the dueling pistols, which had nine-inch-long barrels and fired an enormous 70-caliber ball.
+Most historians agree, however, that Jackson provided the dueling pistols.
+They had nine-inch-long barrels and fired an enormous 70-caliber ball.
 Here is how the majority of the onlookers reported the duel transpired:

 After a signal from their seconds, Dickinson fired, hitting Jackson in the chest.
-While holding his wound, Jackson attempted to shoot, but his pistol misfired, which should have ended the duel.
+While holding his wound, Jackson attempted to shoot, but his pistol misfired.
+This should have ended the duel.
 But, in a serious breach of dueling etiquette, Jackson re-cocked and fired again.
 The shot killed Dickinson instantly.
-Jackson recovered, although the ball was supposedly never removed, and the famous duel had very little effect on Jackson’s political career.
+Jackson recovered.
+According to lore, the ball was never removed.
+The famous duel had very little effect on Jackson’s political career.

 Sam Houston and General William A. White

 At sunrise on September 22, 1826, in a field near Franklin, Kentucky, Rep. Sam Houston of Tennessee met and seriously wounded Gen. William White in a pistol duel.
-White was a veteran of the Battle of New Orleans, in a pistol duel.
-White was hired by John Erwin, a Tennessee publisher who wanted to become Nashville’s postmaster, to be his stand-in after challenging Houston to the duel.
+White was a veteran of the Battle of New Orleans.
+Tennessee publisher John Erwin hired him for the duel.
+Erwin wanted to become Nashville’s postmaster.
+He wanted White to be his stand-in after challenging Houston to the duel.

 The quarrel began with political rivalries, and, once again, Andrew Jackson was at the center of the storm.
-Having failed in his attempt to become president in 1824, Jackson was bitter that Henry Clay, the Speaker of the House, was instrumental in getting John Quincy Adams elected over Jackson.
+Jackson failed in his attempt to become president in 1824.
+He was bitter at Henry Clay, the Speaker of the House.
+Clay was instrumental in getting John Quincy Adams elected over Jackson.
 Jackson asked Houston to impede the appointment of Erwin, who was Clay’s son-in-law.

-Houston responded by assailing Erwin in a speech on the House floor, going as far as describing Erwin as “not a man of fair and upright moral character.”
-After Houston returned to Tennessee, Erwin hired a professional duelist, Colonel John Smith, to challenge Houston for slandering Erwin’s character.
-Houston rejected the challenge, at which point General White challenged Houston, and he reluctantly accepted.
+Houston responded by assailing Erwin in a speech on the House floor.
+Going as far as describing Erwin as “not a man of fair and upright moral character”.
+After Houston returned to Tennessee, Erwin hired a professional duelist, Colonel John Smith.
+He was to challenge Houston for slandering Erwin’s character.
+Houston rejected the challenge.
+At which point General White challenged Houston, and he reluctantly accepted.

 To Duel, Or Not To Duel?

-While dueling was never fully outlawed in the country, public opinion brought about the demise of the practice.
+Dueling was never fully outlawed in the country.
+Public opinion brought about the demise of the practice.
 New laws designated the courtroom as the appropriate place to settle disputes, making bruised reputations a legal matter.
 Nowadays, it is fully outlawed as no one can consent to be killed.

 Many historians believe that the Civil War was at least partially responsible for the demise of famous duels.
 After all, with all the carnage from those four years, there was probably little stomach for more.
 And that’s a good thing.
-The smoothbore flintlocks of the day were relatively inaccurate, which probably helped to keep the duel death rate low.
+The smoothbore flintlocks of the day were relatively inaccurate.
+This probably helped keep the duel death rate low.
 But that would certainly not be the case with today’s 9mm ammo in a Glock at 15 paces!